 - Trigger Points – Sensitive areas of tight muscle fibers formed in muscles after injuries or overuse.
 A trigger point in a muscle can cause strain and pain throughout the muscle.

-- Delayed Onset Muscle Soreness (DOMS) – Pain and stiffness in muscles several hours to days after unaccustomed or strenuous exercise.
+- Delayed Onset Muscle Soreness (DOMS) – Pain and muscle stiffness several hours to days after unaccustomed or strenuous exercise.
+Using a set of compression boots like the Therabody RecoveryAir JetBoots can help reduce DOMS.

 - Tendonitis – Inflammation or irritation of a tendon.
 Tendons are the thick, fibrous cords that attach muscle to bone.